 Sixteen months beforehand, I had been diagnosed with bipolar disorder, a condition that causes extreme mood states.
 I’d tried therapy a few times before my diagnosis, and while I’d always quit after a few sessions, I’d long suspected that it was time to give it a proper go.
 Although medication keeps me on a relatively even keel, a multi-pronged attack on the illness couldn’t hurt.
 The idea of unburdening my busy mind on somebody suitable (so, someone other than my mom or my boyfriend) was incredibly appealing, too.
 I wanted to feel heard and seen; I even saw the benefit in being constructively called out on my bullshit.
 So, just before Christmas 2020, with the added stress of the pandemic nudging me forward, I had insisted my GP refer me to the local mental health services.
 The woman who’d left the voicemail was a care coordinator, my access point to various psychiatric treatments — including therapy.

-I had stopped seeing my college counselor after two sessions, and cancelled on my Cognitive Behavioral Training therapist after just one (because I’d spotted her wearing overalls and riding a bike around my neighborhood, and I knew I’d never again be able to see her as anything other than a peer).
+I had stopped seeing my college counsellor after two sessions, and cancelled on my Cognitive Behavioural Training therapist after just one (because I’d spotted her wearing overalls and riding a bike around my neighbourhood, and I knew I’d never again be able to see her as anything other than a peer).
 One thing that stuck with me from both experiences is the memory of the therapists’ offices.
 The unfamiliar, uncomfortable chairs; the professional accreditation certificates lining the walls; the box of tissues sitting ominously on the coffee table, daring me to break — it all seemed alienating, rather than reassuring.

 As you might have guessed, it takes a lot for me to open up to people.
 I’m a true Scorpio in the sense that I don’t share my emotions willingly with anyone.
 I’m naturally introverted and tend to manage a lot of unfamiliar social situations by muting my idiosyncrasies.
 But, more than that, I hate to be vulnerable — and the sterility of doctors’ office settings always made getting past my innate reticence way more challenging.